elihunter173/java-manifest-py/README.md

 ### Custom Encoders/Decoders

-Because Java's manifest file format doesn't deal with structured values within a section, specific uses of the format create ad-hoc encoding/decoding rules that can convert some structured data into a basic string so it can be encoded into a manifest and vice versa.
+Because Java's manifest file format does not deal with structured/typed values, specific uses of the format create ad-hoc encoding/decoding rules that convert structured/typed data to and from a string so it can be stored in a manifest.
 The `encoder` and `decoder` arguments for dumping and loading respectively are responsible for handling this.
 An encoder and decoder both take in a key-value pair.
-However, an encoder receives potentially structured data as the value and returns plain string, while a decode receives string values and returns potentially structured data.
+However, an encoder receives potentially structured/typed data as the value and returns a string, while a decoder receives string values and returns potentially structured/typed data.

 As we have already see, the default encoder and decoder does no transformation and prevents you from attempting to dump non-string data.